WPI Launches Master's Degree Program in Interactive Media & Game Development

 The program will prepare graduates for advanced positions in one of the nation's fastest-growing industries

-Building upon the successful launch of one of the nation's first undergraduate degree programs in interactive media and game development (IMGD), Worcester Polytechnic Institute (WPI) will begin offering a master of science degree in this burgeoning discipline in the fall of 2011.
+Building upon the successful launch of one of the nation's first undergraduate degree programs in Interactive Media & Game Development (IMGD), Worcester Polytechnic Institute (WPI) will begin offering a master of science degree in this burgeoning discipline in the fall of 2011.
 The interdisciplinary graduate program will be one of only a handful in the country to incorporate a strong emphasis on design as it engages students in technical, serious games, and management focus areas.

 The program will prepare graduates for advanced positions in one of the nation's fastest-growing industries, according to Mark Claypool, professor of computer science at WPI and director of the university's IMGD program.
 "Computer and video game software have been growing by about 10 percent a year for the past half-decade—much faster than the economy as a whole—generating more than $10 billion in sales in 2009 alone," he said.
 "Employment opportunities in these fields have been growing rapidly, as well.